onnx/onnx/docs/Operators.md

 <dt><tt>kernel_shape</tt> : list of ints (required)</dt>
 <dd>The size of the kernel along each axis.</dd>
 <dt><tt>pads</tt> : list of ints</dt>
 <dd>Padding for the beginning and ending along each axis, it can take any value greater than or equal to 0.
 The value represent the number of pixels added to the beginning and end part of the corresponding axis. `pads` format should be as follow [x1_begin, x2_begin...x1_end, x2_end,...], where xi_begin the number of pixels added at the beginning of axis `i` and xi_end, the number of pixels added at the end of axis `i`.
 This attribute cannot be used simultaneously with auto_pad attribute.
-If pads attribute is not present,back-ends should consider padding values as 0.</dd>
+If not present, the padding defaults to 0 along start and end of each axis.</dd>
 <dt><tt>strides</tt> : list of ints</dt>
 <dd>Stride along each axis.
-If not presents, back-ends should consider strides as 1.</dd>
+If not present, the stride defaults to 1 along each axis.</dd>
 </dl>

 #### Inputs